neutrons/multiphonon/README.md

 * The full I(Q,E) dynamic range measured is utilized, leading to better statistics
 * Can be used with data measured at multiple incident energies to progressivley obtain better density of states
 * Intermediate results are saved for further investigation
-* Handle inputs in nxs and nxspe files for sample and empty can measurements
+* Handle inputs in nxs and nxspe files for sample and empty can measurements (requires Mantid)

 ## Installation

-Installation is done with conda.
+Installation is handled with conda.
 Please see https://sns-chops.github.io/multiphonon/installation.html for details.

 ## Usage